Classes are held at Congregation Adath Jeshurun.

 Quality Teaching and Learning –

-Louisville Melton teachers are in a class of their own and their excellence has been recognized by the National Melton headquarters.
+Louisville Melton teachers are in a class of their own and their excellence has been recognized by the Florence Melton School of The Hebrew University in Jerusalem.

 For more information, contact Melton Director, Deborah Slosberg at (502) 458-5359 or [email protected].

-Scholarships will be available.
+Scholarships are available.
 Contact Deborah Slosberg for more information.

 For questions about registering over the phone, please call (502) 458-5359.
 Online registration is also available above.

 The Florence Melton School of Adult Jewish Learning is sponsored by Congregation Adath Jeshurun in collaboration with the Jewish Community Center and with support from Congregation Anshei Sfard, Keneseth Israel Congregation, Temple Shalom and The Temple.
 This program is made possible by a generous grant from the Jewish Heritage Fund for Excellence, the Jewish Foundation of Louisville and the Dorothy Levy Memorial Fund.
-Scholarships provided by the Jewish Federation of Louisville.
+Scholarships provided by the Jewish Federation of Louisville and Adath Jeshurun.